Alexanderbenit7/forecast-udate/README.md

 The repository is organized as follows:

 - _data-preprocessing.R_: Handling inconsistencies, missing values and application of imputations techniques
-- _salesFeatureSelection_: Random Forest for selection of relevant features
+- _salesFeatureSelection.ipynb_: Random Forest for selection of relevant features
+- _eda.Rmd_: Exploratory Data Analysis
-- _forecastingFINAL_: Machine Learning models for sales forecasting
+- _forecastingFINAL.ipynb_: Machine Learning models for sales forecasting